moonrepo/run-report-action/README.md

 - **Action** - The action/task that was ran in moon's runner via `moon ci`.
 - **Estimated savings/loss** - How much time was saved/lost by running tasks with moon.
+- **Flaky** - Action is flaky, as it failed but passed after retries.
 - **Info** - Additional information and metadata about the action.
 - **Projected time** - How long all the tasks would have taken to run when ran _outside_ of moon.
+- **Slow** - Action is slow and took too long to run, based on the threshold.
 - **Status** - Final status of the action after it ran.
 - **Time** - How long the action took to run.
 - **Total time** - How long all actions / the entire runner took to run.